apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 `cordova` CLI utility.
 See The Command-Line Interface for information how to update the version of the CLI.

-__NOTE__: Xcode 4.6 is required, Xcode 5 is recommended.
-Currently, to submit to the Apple App Store, you should use the latest shipped version of the iOS SDK, which is iOS 7. iOS 7 SDK is not required yet, but this may change quickly.
+__NOTE__: Xcode 5 is required.
+Currently, to submit to the Apple App Store, you should use the latest shipped version of the iOS SDK, which is iOS 7 and this is included only with Xcode 5.

+## Upgrading 3.3.0 Projects to 3.4.0

+For non-CLI projects, run:

+        bin/update path/to/project

+For CLI projects:

+1. Update the `cordova` CLI version.
+See The Command-Line Interface.

+2. Run `cordova platform update ios`

+## Upgrading 3.2.0 Projects to 3.3.0

+For non-CLI projects, run:

+        bin/update path/to/project

+For CLI projects:

+1. Update the `cordova` CLI version.
+See The Command-Line Interface.

+2. Run `cordova platform update ios`

 ## Upgrading 3.1.0 Projects to 3.2.0